 Mancini was stabbed, bludgeoned and burned two days after Demagall escaped from a psychiatric unit at Berkshire Medical Center in Pittsfield, Mass.
 A prosecution psychiatrist testified yesterday that the former Stockbridge resident, despite his illness, knew that his actions were wrong and therefore is legally responsible for the crime.

-Two defense psychiatrists stated this week that Demagall was operating by an archaic and delusional moral code and had no appreciation
+Two defense psychiatrists stated this week that Demagall was operating by an archaic and delusional moral code and had no appreciation or responsibility for his criminal conduct.

 Demagall's cousin, John Culleton, 27, testified that as he was parking his car in Great Barrington on the night of Feb.
 10, he was startled when Demagall, dressed in black, pounded on his driver-side door.